TapanPathak/Object-Detection-using-Convolutional-Neural-Netwroks/README.md

 ***
 **Aim:** Here we adopt On-Device Deep Learning-based approach for Object Detection ( A Use Case of Smart Doorbell).
-This approach employs various model reduction techniques (e.g., model compression, parameter pruning) to enable its deployment on IoT devices, while maintaining a reasonably good object detection accuracy.The current implementation uses DenseNets, which is a family of computer vision models for TensorFlow, designed for resource-constrained devices such as mobile phones and embedded devices.
+This approach employs various model reduction techniques (e.g., model compression, parameter pruning) to enable its deployment on IoT devices, while maintaining a reasonably good object detection accuracy.
+The current implementation uses DenseNets, which is a family of computer vision models for TensorFlow, designed for resource-constrained devices such as mobile phones and embedded devices.
 ***
 **Technologies/Concepts/Librabries Used :**
 1. Fine Tuning